marionettejs/backbone.marionette/readme.md

 });
 ```

-Or

 The object that is used as the `controller` has no requirements, other than it will
 contain the methods that you specified in the `appRoutes`.

-It is reocmmended that you divide your controller objects in to smaller peices of related functionality
+It is recommended that you divide your controller objects in to smaller pieces of related functionality
 and have multiple routers / controllers, instead of just one giant router and controller.

-## Marionette.Region
+## Marionette.RegionManager

 Region managers provide a consistent way to manage your views and
 show / close them in your application.
 They use a jQuery selector
 to show your views in the correct place.
 They also call extra
 methods on your views, to facilitate additional functionality.

-### Defining An Application Region
+### Defining A Region

 Regions can be added to the application by calling the `addRegions` method on
 your application instance.
 This method expects a single hash parameter, with
-named regions and either jQuery selectors or `Region` objects.
+named regions and either jQuery selectors or `RegionManager` objects.
 You may
 call this method as many times as you like, and it will continue adding regions
 to the app.